BrainCOGS/Microscope/README.md

 # Microscope
-Design and documentation for the TWINKLE two photon microscope.
+This repository contains the complete design and documentation of the TWINKLE two photon microscope.

 ![img](./documentation/overview.jpg)